Power Pros: Jikkyō Powerful Pro Yakyū 9

-Pawapuro 10
+Jikkyō Powerful Pro Yakyū 10

 This installment was the first to allow players to create entire teams rather than just individual players in Success Mode.
 Online multiplayer was introduced for the first time in the main series, and was also the only title that enabled cross-platform play.
 Additionally, MyLife Mode made its debut, allowing players to control an actual Japan League player rather than an original character, although created players from Success Mode were still playable.

-Pawapuro 11
+Jikkyō Powerful Pro Yakyū 11

-Created to celebrate the 10th anniversary of the Power Pros series, this game introduced audio endings in Success Mode, produced by Kyoto Animation.
+Created to celebrate the 10th anniversary of the Power Pro series, this game introduced audio endings in Success Mode, produced by Kyoto Animation.
 Other new features included the ability to break bats and perform safety bunts.

-Pawapuro 12
+Jikkyō Powerful Pro Yakyū 12

-This installment introduced a modified player password system, making passwords incompatible with previous Nintendo-based games, but passwords from Pawapuro 12 to 14 could still be used on the Portable 1 and Portable 2 versions on Sony platforms.
+This installment introduced a modified player password system, making passwords incompatible with previous Nintendo-based games, but passwords from Power Pro 12 to 14 could still be used on the Portable 1 and Portable 2 versions on Sony platforms.
 The game also introduced a Cheering Songs Editor, which allowed players to create and transfer cheering songs using passwords between Sony platform games.

-Jikkyō Pawapuro Major League
+Jikkyō Powerful Major League

 This game marked the first time the series featured MLB instead of NPB.
 It also included the license for the 2009 World Baseball Classic.

-Pawapuro 13
+Jikkyō Powerful Pro Yakyū 13

 With Nintendo's GameCube production discontinued by this point, this installment was released only on the PlayStation 2.
 It introduced significant system changes, such as an online mode, where players could now control only one player on the team, rather than the entire team.
 Scenario Mode, a long-standing feature of the series, was removed.

-Pawapuro 14/Wii
+Jikkyō Powerful Pro Yakyū 14/Wii

 The Wii platform replaced the GameCube for this installment.
 The game supported motion controls on the Wii version and online multiplayer, where players controlled three players at a time.
 In Success Mode, players could lead a high school team to compete in the Summer Koshien tournament.
 The mode also featured current Japanese NPB players as members of the National Team.

-Jikkyō Pawapuro Major League 2 (MLB Power Pros)
+Jikkyō Powerful Major League 2 (MLB Power Pros)

 This title marked the official debut of the series in North America, featuring several Japanese players who had transitioned to Major League Baseball.

-Pawapuro 2009/NEXT
+Jikkyō Powerful Pro Yakyū 2009/NEXT

-Released for the 15th anniversary of the series, Pawapuro 2009/NEXT reintroduced numbered versions for the first time since Pawapuro '94.
+Released for the 15th anniversary of the series, Power Pro 2009/NEXT reintroduced numbered versions for the first time since Power Pro '94.
 Different versions of the game featured unique content based on the specific console and control features.

-Pawapuro 2010
+Jikkyō Powerful Pro Yakyū 2010

 Released on July 15, 2010, for the PlayStation 3 and PlayStation Portable, this was the first game in the series to support high-definition video at 1080p resolution and true 5.1 surround sound (LPCM).
 The MyLife Mode was omitted from the PlayStation 3 version.

-Pawapuro 2011
+Jikkyō Powerful Pro Yakyū 2011

 Released on July 14, 2011, for the PlayStation 3 and PlayStation Portable.
 Unlike the previous version, the two platforms had the same content.